Iain D. Johnston: Federal judicial service

-Johnston served as a United States magistrate judge of the United States District Court for the Northern District of Illinois, a position he was appointed to on May 3, 2013, and left in 2020 upon becoming a district judge.
+Johnston served as a United States magistrate judge of the United States District Court for the Northern District of Illinois, from May 3, 2013 to September 23, 2020 when he became a district judge.

 On February 5, 2020, President Donald Trump announced his intent to nominate Johnston to serve as a United States district judge of the United States District Court for the Northern District of Illinois.
 On February 12, 2020, his nomination was sent to the Senate.
 President Trump nominated Johnston to the seat vacated by Judge Frederick J. Kapala, who assumed senior status on May 10, 2019.
 A hearing on his nomination before the Senate Judiciary Committee was held on June 24, 2020.
 On July 30, 2020, his nomination was reported out of committee by a 17–5 vote.
-On September 16, 2020, the United States Senate voted 81–15 to invoke cloture on his nomination.
+On September 16, 2020, the United States Senate invoked cloture on his nomination by an 81–15 vote.
 On September 17, 2020, his nomination was confirmed by a 77–14 vote.
 He received his judicial commission on September 23, 2020.
+He was sworn in on September 29, 2020.